PortsMaster/PortMaster-New/ports/secretteagarden/README.md

 ## Notes

-Big thanks to [Angus Beer] (https//:angusbeer.itch.io) for this adorable yet challenging game.
+Big thanks to Angus Beer for this adorable yet challenging game.
 Also, special thanks to all who tested this port.
-Download at (https//:angusbeer.itch.io/Secret-Tea-Garden)
-Extract and place data.win file into gamedata folder.
+Download at [Angus Beer] (https//:angusbeer.itch.io/Secret-Tea-Garden) Extract and place data.win file into gamedata folder.

 ## Controls